3 simple steps to lose weight as fast as possible. Read now

 We look at both sides of the argument and strive to be objective, unbiased, and honest.

-Pasta is high in carbs, which can be bad for you when consumed in large amounts.
+Pasta is high in carbs, which can be harmful when consumed in large amounts.
 It also contains gluten, a type of protein that causes issues for gluten-sensitive people.

-On the other hand, pasta can provide some essential nutrients for health.
+On the other hand, pasta provides some essential nutrients important for health.

-This article looks at the evidence and determines whether pasta is good or bad for you.
+This article examines the evidence and determines whether pasta is good or bad for you.

 In this article